WilderDev/AI_Course_Curriculum/01_Introduction-and-Capabilities-of-Generative-AI/01_Lesson.md

 ### Part 2: Generative AI Quiz

+#### Question 1:

-1. **Question 1**: Generative AI models can _?????_ the training data to create unique content.
+Gerative AI models can _?????_ the training data to create unique content.

 1. Draw conclusions from
 2. Differentiate between
 3. Learn from
 4. Identify patterns and classify

+#### Question 2:

-2. **Question 2**: What does generative AI do differently than discriminative AI?
+What does generative AI do differently than discriminative AI?

 1. Mimics the human ability to classify data
 2. Mimics the human ability to analyze data
 3. Mimics the human ability to predict data
 4. Mimics the human ability to create data

+#### Question 3:

-3. **Question 3**: What type of generative AI capability does a large language model primarily exhibit?
+What type of generative AI capability does a large language model primarily exhibit?

 1. Text generation
 2. Audio generation
 3. Data augmentation
 4. Image generation

+#### Question 4:

-4. **Question 4**: Using a generative AI tool, Emily wants to create an image of a zebra-striped cat with a purple hat.
+Using a generative AI tool, Emily wants to create an image of a zebra-striped cat with a purple hat.
 Identify the best prompt for this task.

 1. List cat breeds that look like zebras or have stripes.
 2. Find a zebra-striped cat that wears a purple hat.
 3. Draw an image of a zebra-striped cat with a purple hat.
 4. What’s the difference between a zebra and a cat?

+#### Question 5:

-5. **Question 2**: Tiana is designing a game and decides to create one avatar with specific personality traits.
+Tiana is designing a game and decides to create one avatar with specific personality traits.
 What type of generative AI capability is Tiana using?

 1. Ability to generate dynamic films
 2. Ability to augment data
 3. Ability to synthesize images
 4. Ability to create virtual worlds

+#### Question 6:

-6. **Question 3**: A metaverse platform with generative AI capabilities will allow you to access _?????,_ which is not possible with other generative AI tools.
+A metaverse platform with generative AI capabilities will allow you to access _?????,_ which is not possible with other generative AI tools.

 1. Synthetic images
 2. Clear and contextually relevant text
 3. Virtual avatars
 4. Augmented data sets

+#### Question 7:

-7. **Question 4**: What input data does VideoGPT best respond to?
+What input data does VideoGPT best respond to?

 1. Text prompts
 2. Video prompts
 3. AI-generated code
 4. Image prompts

 ## REVIEW